sa-tre/satre-specification/docs/source/evaluation.md

 An evaluation may simply give your TRE scores for each statement.
 We recommend a more detailed evaluation, which includes a score, a justification and, where applicable, suggestions for improvement.

-In the examples we go into detail with our supporting text.
+The example evaluations are detailed, including the supporting text as well as scores.
 We hope you find this useful as a reference point when evaluating your TRE.

 ## Meeting the specification